jeffThompson/DesigningWithData/Week06-RaceInAmerica/README.md

 ### TLDR
 * Create at least three visualizations investigating the topic of race in America
 * Should include contextual information like text, quotes, images, etc
-* [For March 22](Part1-ContextualizationResearch.md): contextualization research, find data
+* [For March 22](Part1-ContextualizationResearch.md): contextualization reading and research rabbit hole
-* For March 29: narrow topic, further research, sketches
+* For March 29: narrow topic, find data, sketches
 * For April 5: prototypes, watch *The Design of Nothing: Null, Zero, Blank*
 * For April 12: finish project, start thinking about `Final Project` ideas